 I came across management consulting by chance.
-My close friend was a management consultant and she used to tell me how interesting her work was.
-She routinely regaled me with stories about the client issues, analyses and impact they were having.
+My close friend was a management consultant and he used to tell me how interesting his work was.
+He routinely regaled me with stories about the client issues, analyses and impact they were having.

 Moreover, even once you are in, the work can be tough, especially when deadlines are approaching.
 This results in many people leaving management consulting to get a better work-life balance.
 The churn in consulting is very high.

-Still, she seemed to like the work very much while my all-nighters were not that pleasant.
+Still, he seemed to like the work very much.

-Yet despite all the negative information I fell in love with management consulting and committed to joining a management consulting firm one day.
+So, despite all the negative information I really liked management consulting and committed to joining a management consulting firm one day.

-I worked with mostly amazing colleagues and eventually, after a lot of hard work, had exposure to more senior executives of large international organizations.
+I worked with mostly amazing colleagues and eventually, after a lot of hard work, had exposure to very senior executives of large international organizations.

-I would wine and dine with billionaires, present to top political figures and extensively travel internationally as part of my job.
+I would meet and even wine and dine with billionaires, present to the top political figures and travel internationally as part of my job.

-The answer is probably slightly different for each person.
-I can’t speak for everyone but below will share with you what were the reasons why I chose management consulting and still love the work.
-I am committing for the long term.
-We are going house hunting soon.
+The answer is different for each person.
+I can’t speak for everyone but below will share with you what were the reasons why I chose management consulting and why I still love the work.

 It also allows you to build a network of individuals within the firm that you truly like, respect and trust.
 Those are like-minded individuals who are after similar goals to yours.

 Moreover, you learn a lot from people you work with.
-In fact people say you are an average of 5 people you spend the most time with.
+And this is important because, after all, people say you are an average of 5 people you spend the most time with.

 If you are driven individual, you may feel demotivated and isolated if you end up working outside of management consulting as the quality of your colleagues in most cases will not be as consistently high as in management consulting.

-It does happen a few times, but it eventually evens out and is never so damaging.
+It does happen a few times, but it eventually evens out and is usually not so damaging.
 The culture does not permit it.

-For example, if you join a bank after your MBA you will likely have one boss who will most likely try to dump as much work on you as possible and to give you as little credit as possible so he or she (and it is usually he) can keep more credit for himself.
+For example, if you join a bank after your MBA you will likely have one boss who may try to put as much work on you as possible and to give you as little credit as possible so he or she (and it is usually he) can keep more credit for himself.

 Moreover, there is some envy involved.
-Some senior executives in banking really had to work through the ranks to get the role you received by securing an MBA.
-There is less of this in management consulting so you tend to be with more like-minded people.
+Many managers and senior executives in banking really had to work through the ranks to get the role you received by securing an MBA.
+There is a lot less of this in management consulting so you tend to be with more like-minded people.

 Moreover, in management consulting you are the product of the firm.
 It is in the firm’s best interest to keep your skills level up to date and help you build yourself up as a professional.

 In fact, this benefit is one of the most alluring when it comes to management consulting.
-I cannot think of any other line of work readily available to MBAs in which organization will be as incentivized to invest in your professional development.
+I cannot think of any other line of work readily available to MBAs and other graduates, or even to experienced professionals, in which organization will be as incentivized to invest in your professional development.

-However, on average, you will get better opportunities to travel and see the world in management consulting versus in other industries.
+However, on average, you will get better opportunities to travel and see the world in management consulting versus in other organizations.

 I remember when I was just starting out my career before my MBA.
 My friend wanted to cheer me up and invited me to tag along on a weekend business trip.

-I was sitting in an airport catching a flight to nearby city where my friend was attending a conference.
-We were in an airport cafe and I distinctly remember thinking that some day I want to live a life which will allow me to travel to different cities, countries and cultures.
+I was sitting in an airport catching a flight to a nearby city where my friend was attending a conference.
+We were in an airport cafe and I distinctly remember thinking that someday I want to live a life which will allow me to travel to different cities, countries, and cultures.
 This was before I realized I wanted to be a management consultant.

-Fast-forward just few years, I was working for a large consulting firm, I was at the very same airport, at the very same café, catching a plane with an engagement partner to go to an exotic location where our client planned to build a new business.
+Fast-forward about 2 years, I was working for a large consulting firm, I was at the very same airport, at the very same café, catching a plane with an engagement partner to go to another continent where our client planned to build a new business.

-You may be doing a study to enhance customer satisfaction for a media client, prior to being staffed on an engagement for a banking client helping them to determine if they should enter a new segment, which will be followed by a study for a large retailer that plans to enter an emerging market.
+You may be doing a study to enhance customer satisfaction for a media client, prior to being staffed on an engagement for a banking client helping them to determine if they should target a new segment, which may be followed by a study for a large retailer that plans to enter an emerging market.

 Being exposed to so many projects in various industries is such a wonderful opportunity to try out things and see if you can find something that, in words of the legendary Steve Jobs, makes your heart sing.

-When you are working from the client’s offices, the face–time culture becomes more important but still not to the extent it is abused in banking.
+When you are working from the client’s offices, the face–time culture becomes more important but still not to the extent it is abused in banking and other some industries.

-In fact, I only knew one person during my days in the industry that seemed to enjoy his job, or at least he told me he did.
-But he was in his role for a few months and he was in a coveted leadership position which any driven person will find interesting, at least for a while.
-Even I would find it interesting,
+In fact, I only knew one person during my days in the industry who seemed to enjoy his job, or at least he told me he did.
+But he was in his role for a few months and he was in a coveted leadership position which probably any driven person will find interesting, at least for a while.
+Even I would find it interesting.

 Moreover, the airline had no idea when they could return it.

-On another occasion I found out around dinner-time that I had to write a business case that was due the next morning.
+On another occasion, I found out around dinner-time that I had to write a business case that was due the next morning.
 I knew I had to pull an all-nighter.
-That was not stressing me out.
+That was not what was stressing me out.
 I felt I needed more time and the time I had would be insufficient.

-There was also a time when I was driving for a meeting on a highway in a storm and was not able to see anything and yet was still driving since I had to get to an important meeting.
+There was also a time when I was driving to a meeting on a highway in a storm at around 6.30 in the morning and was not able to see anything and yet was still driving since I had to get to an important meeting.

 Those types of experiences would be highly painful in a job you hate or don’t care about.
 Yet those painful experiences exist in any job.

 At least for me, management consulting work is so interesting most of the time that I was driven by an adrenalin rush during those difficult situations.
-So it was not pure logic that was driving me to suffer through those experiences, as it would be the case if you hate your job.
+So it was not pure logic or a sense of obligation that was driving me to suffer through those experiences, as it would be the case if you hate your job.

-I actually had energy to do difficult things.
-I had internal drive, in addition to logic, which made these experiences significantly less painful.
+I actually had the energy to do difficult things.
+I had an internal drive, in addition to logic and a sense of obligation, which made these experiences significantly less painful.

-When I was on vacation I was still required to check my emails each day.
-If there is a crisis I had to fix it.
+When I was on vacation I was still “required” to check my emails.
+If there was a crisis I had to fix it.
 I basically worked remotely and whatever work was not done while I was away accumulated, which resulted in coming back to mountains of work in addition to already extremely heavy day to day workload.

 Management consulting is a good choice if you would like to learn a lot and are not sure which industry excites you the most.
 It’s a bonus if you are willing to be in a service job where you always have to be nice to clients who don’t have to be nice to you, can deal with uncertainty and lack of routine and willing to work harder than people do in average jobs.